UK’s Boris Johnson awaits judgment of ‘partygate’ report

 Gray’s full report could renew pressure on Johnson if it heavily criticizes him and senior officials, or contains photos and other vivid evidence of Downing Street socializing.

 The government says it will publish Gray’s report in full once it is handed in.

-A partial version of the Gray report was published in January after police requested her to leave out details to avoid prejudicing police inquiries.
-The partial report didn’t name individuals, but it did criticize “failures of leadership and judgment” that allowed the parties to take place.
+A partial version was published in January after police asked Gray to leave out details to avoid prejudicing their inquiries.
+The interim report didn’t name individuals, but it did criticize “failures of leadership and judgment” that allowed the parties to take place.

-About 30 people, including Johnson, have been contacted by Gray’s team over the past few days to warn them of the contents of the report before its publication.

-While the Gray report is closely watched, the civil servant’s scope for censuring Johnson is limited — and it’s unclear the extent to which its publication will help restore public trust in the Conservative government.

-Opposition parties urged Johnson to explain why he held a “secret meeting” with Gray.

-“Public confidence in the process is already depleted, and people deserve to know the truth,” said Angela Rayner, deputy leader of the opposition Labour Party.
+Gray has a reputation as a tough and independent-minded civil servant, but she has limited scope for censuring Johnson, who is ultimately her boss.

+Critics have also accused the government of meddling after it emerged that Johnson and Gray held a private meeting several weeks ago.

+Opposition Labour Party leader Keir Starmer accused the government of trying to “undermine” Gray and her report.

+“What we do know is there was industrial-scale lawbreaking in Downing Street, over 120 fines,” Starmer said.
+“So what we need now is the full report, all of the evidence.
+It’s the least the public is entitled to from this government.”

 Johnson also faces a separate inquiry by lawmakers about whether he knowingly lied to Parliament when he told lawmakers earlier that no laws had been broken at Downing Street.

 Ministers found to have done so are generally expected to resign.
+But Johnson’s ability to shrug off previous scandals over his ethics and judgment means few are willing to bet against his survival in Britain’s top job.